 Michael Wood has been providing leadership coaching to leaders in the university, government, business, church and community sectors for the last 15 years.
 He has a special interest in supporting people to make positive changes in the world through their work, community and family relationships whether or not they are in formal management roles.
 His leadership experience, combined with coach training, helps him to empathise with the demands which educators, executives, managers and team leaders face on a day to day basis.
 It also shapes his coaching in a way that people find practical and down to earth.

-As well as coaching, Michael specialises in ‘dialogic’ facilitation processes, such as Appreciative Inquiry, Open Space Technology, Talking Circles, Dialogue Mapping, Restorative Justice Conferencing and Contemplative Retreats.
+As well as coaching, Michael specialises in ‘dialogic’ facilitation processes, such as Appreciative Inquiry, Open Space Technology, Talking Circles, Restorative Justice Conferencing and Contemplative Retreats.
 He has facilitated over 200 Open Space and Talking Circle meetings; has attended two international conferences on Open Space Technology; and conducts Open Space Technology and Talking Circle action-learning workshops around Australia.

 As well as working in his own practice as a coach/facilitator, Michael is an Anglican Priest with 24 years experience in parish ministries and chaplaincy.
 This was preceded by 12 years in the Australian shipping and banking industries in both sea-going and shore-based Human Resources roles.